How to handle defamation on social media

 Now the problem with the internet of course, is that the comments stay online and because they stay online, they start to become harassing to someone.
 It feels as if somebody is standing outside your house, day and night, and every time you walk out of your house, they are shouting abuse at you but because if it is on the internet, it feels like it is on the inside of your house, too.
 There's no escape.

 The mental health of victims who are subject to social media defamation is nearly always under permanent deterioration.
 The degree of the impact of the social media defamation on one's well-being would always depend on the victim's situation and characteristics.
 It also depends on the online defamation experience that they are enduring and the complexities that are involved.
-The degree of the impact is very personal. it depends on what the victim know and do not know about who the perpetrator is, current circumstances, past experiences and how responsive the police is after victim had made a report of the harassment to the police.
+The degree of the impact is very personal.
+It depends on what the victim knows and does not know about who the perpetrator is, current circumstances, past experiences and how responsive the police is after victim has made a report of the harassment to the police.

 Because of this, online defamation becomes harassment.
 Harassment is both a civil wrongdoing and a criminal offence, so in many instances, if someone feels that they are being harassed on the internet because people are posting defamatory untrue comments about themselves, they could go to the police and ask the police to help under the law of harassment.